Dripdrop12/ipardalis/content/faq.md

 Then you can pick them up at the nearest FedEx distribution center, usually close to the nearest airport.
 We will not ship door-to-door because your chameleon would sit in a delivery truck, exposed to the elements, for too long.
 It's not worth the risk.

-# What is the lifespan of a panther chameleon?
+# What is the lifespan of a Panther Chameleon?

 Panther Chameleons can live between five and twelve years in captivity.
-The upper limit can only be achieved in ideal husbandry conditions - check out [The Chameleon Academy](https://chameleonacademy.com/podcasts/) and shoot for that upper limit!
-However, their average lifespan is probably around six years.
+The upper limit can only be achieved in ideal husbandry conditions.
+However, their average lifespan is probably around six to eight years under standard care with females living between four and six years.
+Check out [The Chameleon Academy](https://chameleonacademy.com/podcasts/) and shoot for that upper limit!
+We have not had enough chameleons living under ideal conditions long enough to know what that actually is.

-# What is the cost of shipping a panther chameleon?
+# What is the cost of shipping a Panther Chameleon?

 Expect to pay about $60 (New Jersey) - $100 (Alaska) in shipping.
 We use FedEx Priority Overnight.